 In June 2011, a wholly-owned subsidiary of the Operating Partnership entered into a Limited Partnership Agreement (as amended) with Flagship Capital, GP for the formation of Flagship Capital Partners Fund, LP (the "Flagship JV") for the purpose of originating real estate loans.
-The Company has committed to investing up to \$49.4 million into the Flagship JV and owns a 97% interest in the Flagship JV as a result.
-Flagship Capital, GP has committed to investing up to \$1.6 million and owns the remaining 3% interest.
+The Company owns a 97% interest in the Flagship JV and Flagship Capital, GP owns the remaining 3% interest.
 Flagship Capital, GP serves as the general partner and will manage the day-to-day activities of the Flagship JV.
 Both partners have equal voting rights and distributions from the Flagship JV will initially be paid to the fund partners based on their pro rata ownership.
 Since the voting rights of each of the partners are disproportionate to their ownership interests, the Company has concluded that the Flagship JV qualifies as a VIE under ASC 810.
 Further, the Company has determined that it is the primary beneficiary due to its ability to exercise significant control and influence over the Flagship JV as well as certain other factors.
 As a result, the Company has consolidated the Flagship JV and its wholly-owned subsidiaries in its financial statements.
 See Note 10 - Noncontrolling Interests for additional information regarding our noncontrolling interests in the Flagship JV.